AnywhereSoftware/B4X_Forum_Resources/B4R/Libraries/rIRRemoteEx/readme.md

 - should be connected with a resistor: power supply 3,3V=120Ω, 5V=220Ω.

 **Files**
-rIRRemoteEx.zip archive contains the library and sample projects.
+rIRRemoteEx-NNN.zip archive contains the library and sample projects.

 **Install**
 In the Arduino IDE 2.x install the library [IRremote](https://github.com/Arduino-IRremote/Arduino-IRremote).
-From the zip archive rIRRemoteEx.zip, copy the content of the library folder, to the B4R additional libraries folder keeping the folder structure.
+From the zip archive rIRRemoteEx-NNN.zip, copy the content of the library folder, to the B4R additional libraries folder keeping the folder structure.

 **Functions**
 See the folder examples.